 On November 21, 2024, the Authority issued \$295,480,000 of its Series DF Bonds.
 The Series D Bonds in the amount of \$80,000,000 were issued bearing fixed interest rates.
 The Series F Bonds in the amount of \$215,480,000 were issued bearing variable interest rates and subject to mandatory tender.
-A portion of the Series F Bonds in the amount of \$70,000,000 is subject to mandatory tender on May 20, 2025.
-On and after such tender date, such portion of the Series F Bonds remarketed on May 20, 2025 will be redesignated as Commonwealth Mortgage Bonds, 2024 Series F-Non-AMT, Subseries F-1.
-The Subseries F-1 Bonds shall be the Offered Tax-Exempt Bonds.
-In this Official Statement, all references to "date of delivery" and "date of delivery of the Offered Bonds" and "date of delivery of the Offered Tax-Exempt Bonds" shall mean the tender date referenced in this paragraph.
+A portion of the Series F Bonds in the amount of \$70,000,000 was remarketed on May 20, 2025 and redesignated as Commonwealth Mortgage Bonds, 2024 Series F-Non-AMT, Subseries F-1.
+A portion of the remaining Series F Bonds in the amount of \$75,000,000 is subject to mandatory tender on July 16, 2025.
+On and after such tender date, such portion of the Series F Bonds remarketed on July 16, 2025 will be redesignated as Commonwealth Mortgage Bonds, 2024 Series F-Non-AMT, Subseries F-2.
+As noted above, the Subseries F-2 Bonds shall be the Offered Tax-Exempt Bonds.
+In this Official Statement, all references to "date of delivery of the Offered Tax-Exempt Bonds" shall mean the tender date referenced in this paragraph, and all references to "date of delivery" and "date of delivery of the Offered Bonds" shall mean both the issue date of the Offered Taxable Bonds and the tender date referenced in this paragraph.
 The Series F Bonds so redesignated will bear interest at rates fixed to maturity (or prior redemption).